Hedvig Gebhard

 Hedvig Maria Gebhard (née Silén; 14 December 1867 in Turku – 13 January 1961 in Helsinki) was a Finnish journalist and politician.
 She was an elected member of the Parliament of Finland, representing the Finnish Party from 1907 to 1909 and the National Coalition Party from 1919 to 1922 and again from 1924 to 1929.

 Life and work

 Born in Turku, Finland, Hedvig Gebhard came from a Swedish-speaking home.
 Her father was August Oskar Silén who began life as a poor shoemaker but made his fortune by virtue of hard work.
 Her mother was Hedvig Josephina Palmberg.

-Hedvig, also called Heddi, could not graduate from school in Finland because they were restricted to boys, so she continued her studies at the Lyceum for girls in Stockholm, Sweden.
+Hedvig, also called Heddi, could not graduate from school in Finland because they were restricted to boys at the time, so she continued her studies at the Lyceum for girls in Stockholm, Sweden.
 She graduated from nearby Uppsala University in 1889.

 After graduation, she moved to Helsinki to continue her studies and became a student of the "Finnish-minded history master" Hannes Gebhard, with whom she fell in love and married in February 1891.
 She soon became a citizen of Finland.